4d/docs/docs/Concepts/dt_object.md

  $o2 := {a: "foo"; b: 42; c: {}; d: ($toto) ? true : false } // initialization of an object
  		// with properties {"a":"foo","b":42,"c":{},"d":false})

-	// same properties with variables var $a : Text var $b : Number var $c : Object
+	// same properties using variables var $a : Text var $b : Number var $c : Object